fuzzylabs/matcha/docs/getting-started.md

 You'll notice that a configuration file is create as part of the provisioning process - it's called `matcha.config.json`.
 This file stores the information necessary for Matcha to identify the resource group and storage container that holds the details of the provisioned resources.

 When Matcha provision first runs, it creates a storage blob in Azure which holds details of the provisioned environment.
-For more detail, please see our [Inside Matcha > How does Matcha work](inside-matcha.md) section
+For more detail, please see our [Inside Matcha > How does Matcha work](inside-matcha.md) section.

 In order to access your provisioned resources, other users will need to ensure this configuration file exists locally, in the same directory where the file was originally created.
 We suggest that the matcha.config.json file be included within the project repository and shared using GitHub or similar repository hosting tools.
 The user will also have to: